Grafrajohn/GrahamArt/_posts/2020-02-25-reflections-philosophy-aesthetics.markdown

 ![The tricky subject of the subject in painting](https://res.cloudinary.com/dtn9ari2r/image/upload/v1572463526/blog/DSC_0183.jpg){:.img-fluid}

-Recently I have been trying to grapple with the concept of the subject in painting, as it has been debated by modern philosophers.
+Recently aestheticians have been trying to grapple with the concept of the subject in painting, as it has been debated by modern continental philosophers.

 Foucault began this debate when he noticed that Renaissance paintings often presented the subject, such as a monarch, as the omnipresent centre of the scene.
 One thinks of portraits of Henry VIII.
 Raphael took this further in some of his pictures which used perspective to give the viewer the impression that they were part of, and could step into, some major event such as a debate between great philosophers or an important biblical event.
 This flattered Raphael's patrons who were of course religious leaders and aristocrats.
 The position of the viewer in relation to the painting by implication gave the impression to the viewer that they were master of the scene and even by extension of the world.